 - Some medicines can affect how fenofibrate works.
 Tell your doctor if you are using colchicine, cyclosporine, tacrolimus, blood thinner (including warfarin), or statin medicine (including atorvastatin, pravastatin, simvastatin).

 - If you are also using cholestyramine, colesevelam, or colestipol, you must take fenofibrate at least 1 hour before or 4 to 6 hours after you take these medicines.

 Warnings While Using This Medicine:

-- Tell your doctor if you are pregnant, or if you have kidney disease, blood clotting problems, diabetes, heart disease, or thyroid problems.
+- Tell your doctor if you are pregnant, or if you have kidney disease, liver disease, heart disease, blood clotting problems, diabetes, or thyroid problems.

 - This medicine may cause the following problems:

 - Serious muscle problems (including myopathy), especially when used with other medicines

 - Rhabdomyolysis (severe muscle weakness) that could lead to kidney damage

 - Increased risk of gallstones